Skip to Content

 Nationally, children from selected equity groups had lower participation in child care than their representation in the community, except for children with disability aged 0–5 years (figure 3.2a).

-Nationally, children from low socio-economic and remote areas, from NESB and children with disability had lower participation in preschool in the state-specific YBFS than the representation of children aged 4–5 years in the community.
-For Aboriginal and Torres Strait Islander children and children from regional areas it was higher (figure 3.2b).
+Nationally, children from low socio-economic, remote and very remote areas, from NESB and children with disability had lower participation in preschool in the state-specific YBFS than the representation of children aged 4–5 years in the community.
+For Aboriginal and Torres Strait Islander children and children from regional areas the proportion was higher (figure 3.2b).

 2. ECEC participation